Skip to content Skip to footer

 A striking image of a Great Blue Heron standing in the lush wetlands of Corrientes, Argentina, at sunset.
 Photo by Marcelo Gonzalez

 The physical beauty of Iberá is undeniable, but it is the human element of this rewilding project that resonates most deeply.
+Exploring the reserve, Jo and I felt a profound sense of privilege, acutely aware that we are among the very recipients benefiting from these decades of visionary conservation.

-But we weren’t just hurried from one wildlife sighting to the next; instead, we spent meaningful time with our guide Selva and the park rangers who act as the fiercely proud guardians of this resurrected ecosystem.
-They even cooked us a traditional asado, which is a spectacular Argentine barbecue cooked slowly over an open wood fire.
-The rangers also generously shared their rich local culture with us, serving up the perfectly charred meats followed by incredible homemade desserts, rich with local dulce de leche.
+We weren’t just hurried from one wildlife sighting to the next.
+Instead, we leaned into an unhurried pace, spending meaningful time with our guide Selva and the park rangers who act as the fiercely proud guardians of this resurrected ecosystem.

-But the true heart of the afternoon was the ritual of yerba mate.
-As the sun began to dip, casting a golden light over the marshlands, one of the rangers, Sebastian, prepared the traditional gourd.
-He carefully poured hot water over the earthy green leaves and passed the metal straw, or bombilla, as we watched.
+Generously sharing their rich local culture, they cooked us a traditional asado, a spectacular Argentine barbecue roasted slowly over an open wood fire.
+We feasted on the perfectly charred meats, followed by incredible homemade desserts thick with local dulce de leche.
+But the true heart of the afternoon was the ritual of yerba mate prepared by Sebastian.
+He carefully poured hot water over the earthy green leaves and passed the metal straw, or bombilla.
 Cradling the warm gourd in my hands, I listened as he explained the profound cultural significance of this daily practice.

 “Mate is more than a drink in Argentina,” Victoria later told me with a warm smile,”It is a bond of friendship.”